Updated: Feb 25

 This article is by request.
 We have several Historical Heathen Calendars that survive, that have moon names.
 Here is the list from oldest to the youngest: 1.
 Bede's De Temporum Ratione, chapter 15 (725 AD).
-This records the twelve moon names and holidays of the Old English Heathens.
+This records the twelve moon names and holidays of the Old English Heathens (which also lists two Roman Matronae Cult holidays: Mothers' Night and Eostre.)
 2. Einhard's Vita Karoli Magni, chapter 29 (circa 830 AD).
 This records the twelve moon names of the Frankish Heathen Calendar.
 3. The 10th century Icelandic Althing Calendar. (circa 960 AD).
 This records the twelve moon names of the Icelanders (and Norwegians).
 Please note, Swedish Sagas and Danish Sagas contain moon names that match this calendar.
 But Runic Calendar Staffs found in Denmark and Sweden also disagree with some moon names, mainly the third moon of the year: Distingstunl.
+Please also note, this calendar is called the Misseri Calendar, and it is a post Christian calendar, that does contain the Old Heathen moon names, but not in their historical order.
 The question at hand is simple: For Old Saxon Heathens, where do we begin to reconstruct the Old Saxon moon names for Aldsidu?
 Should we borrow from the Old English, the Old Franks, or the Danes, whom the Saxons are recorded finding refuge with during the Saxon Wars?
 Or do we simply accept that we only know a few Old Saxon Moon names, and just number the rest of the moons?
 This article, will discuss the four options we have, borrowing one of the three calendars above, or using the few moon names we have Old Saxon record/evidence for, and using numerical names in Old Saxon for the rest in Aldsidu today.

 The Old English Calendar